-- 1. FOG INTERCEPTORS SHALL BE MAINTAINED ON A QUARTERLY (EVERY THREE (3) MONTH) BASIS.
+- 1. FOG INTERCEPTORS SHALL BE MAINTAINED ON A QUARTERLY (EVERY THREE (3) MONTH) BASIS UNLESS APPROVED IN WRITING BY OJRSA; HOWEVER, SOME FOG GENERATORS MAY NEED TO CONSIDER A MORE FREQUENT PUMPING SCHEDULE TO MEET THE REQUIREMENTS OF THIS REGULATION.
+THERE SHALL BE NO EVIDENCE OF SOLIDS OR OTHER PROHIBITED MATTER IN THE EFFLUENT AFTER PASSING THROUGH THE DEVICE1.
+A reduced cleaning frequency may be granted on a case-by-case situation with submittal by the FOG Generator and Hauled Waste Transporter, as stated with the functions of Section 9.10(E), that performed the cleaning and inspection to document proof that a reduced cleaning frequency will meet the requirements of this Regulation.
 Modified maintenance schedules must be approved by the OJRSA but in no case will cleaning intervals exceed six (6) months. - 2.
-The following FOG Interceptor maintenance activities must be performed: - (a) Complete removal of all contents of the FOG Interceptor rather than skimming the top grease layer.
+The following FOG Interceptor maintenance activities must be performed: - (a) Complete removal of all contents of the FOG Interceptor rather than skimming the top grease layer when the total accumulation of surface FOG (including floating solids) and settled solids reaches twenty-five percent (25%) (The "25% Rule," see footnote on page 80 for more information) of the FOG Interceptor's inlet liquid depth if before the quarterly pump out requirement.
 Top skimming, decanting, or back-flushing of the device, its contents, septage waste, solids, water, or other materials back into the FOG Interceptor for the purpose of reducing the volume of waste to be hauled is prohibited.
-Vehicles capable of separating water from FOG shall not discharge separated water into the FOG Interceptor or into the wastewater conveyance system. - (b) Provide a thorough cleaning of the FOG Interceptor to remove FOG buildup from inner walls and baffles. - 3.
+Vehicles capable of separating water from FOG shall not discharge separated water into the FOG Interceptor or into the wastewater conveyance system. - (b) Provide a thorough cleaning of the FOG Interceptor to remove FOG buildup from inner walls and baffles. - (c) Failure to meet these requirements shall result in enforcement actions as set forth in Section 8 of this Regulation. - 3.
 Private Sewer Line Cleaning of FOG Requirement Any Hauled Waste Transporter, plumber, or contractor that cleans FOG from a FSE's private sewer lines must insure that the FOG and other debris cleaned from these pipes does not cause an obstruction or blockage in any sewer lines that ultimately discharge to the public sewer.
 Therefore, the FOG or other debris cleaned from the private sewer line should be vacuumed or removed and properly disposed of.
 The Hauled Waste Transporter, plumber, or contractor shall immediately contact the OJRSA if FOG is pushed or jetted into the sewer lines that ultimately discharge to the OJRSA conveyance system or treatment facility to make the OJRSA aware of the FOG and debris at the specific location.
-If maintenance is required on any lines that receive the debris, the OJRSA can recover costs maintenance as set forth in SECTION 8.6 and/or OJRSA Schedule of Fees.
+If maintenance is required on any lines that receive the debris, the OJRSA can recover costs maintenance as set forth in Section 8.6 and/or OJRSA Schedule of Fees.